As a full-time RV'er, Stephanie writes about many natural wonders to be found in the U.S. National Parks and Monuments are her favorites.

 In Death Valley National Park, there is a place called Zabriski’s Point where the setting sun turns rocks a brilliant orange and visitors abound.
 To get the best photos, visitors climb a fairly steep, gravel path to a lookout point.
-While we were there, a group of well dressed tourists in flip-flops and high heels tried to navigate a gravel path.
+While we were there, a group of well-dressed tourists in flip-flops and high heels tried to navigate a gravel path.
 Going up was bad enough, but upon coming down, they kept sliding out of their shoes on the steep path and ended up walking barefoot which was not only dangerous, but painful, too.
 A sharp rock or a cactus spine can teach a painful lesson about wearing proper footwear while falls and twisted ankles are common mishaps among sightseers who are unprepared for the terrain.

 Check Tide Schedules

 If you are near the ocean, get a tide schedule.
-On many of the beaches of the Outer Banks of North Carolina, you are allowed to take a 4-wheel drive vehicle.
-We often drive on the beach to go surf fishing or to swim.
-On one such trip to the Hatteras National Seashore on Ocracoke Island, we were about to leave the beach when we saw another Jeep at the water’s edge with water lapping at it’s tires.
+On many of the beaches of the Outer Banks of North Carolina, you are allowed to take a four-wheel-drive vehicle.
+We often drive on the beach to go surf fishing or swim.
+On one such trip to the Hatteras National Seashore on Ocracoke Island, we were about to leave the beach when we saw another Jeep at the water’s edge with water lapping at its tires.
 We knew it was going to be in trouble with the tide coming in, but there was no one around to warn.
 Apparently, the owners went for a walk down the beach.
 We could only hope they came back before it was too late.
 We continued on our way, enjoying the beach for an hour or so before coming back to see if the Jeep had been moved.
-But no, there it was with the waves breaking over it’s roof and a sad lady sitting on the beach nearby.
+But no, there it was with the waves breaking over its roof and a sad lady sitting on the beach nearby.
 We knew there was no getting it out at that point.
 Asking if she was o.k., we were told a tow truck was coming, but the nearest towing service was on another island and would have to wait for the ferry.
 Moral of the story: always know if the tide is coming in or going out.

 On other coastlines where there are high banks or cliffs along the beaches, knowing the tide schedule is especially important, as incoming tides can cut off the trail back as well as the trail forward.

-Equipment for 4-Wheel Beach Driving
+Equipment for Four-Wheel Beach Driving

 If you plan to drive your 4X4 on the beach, be sure you have these essentials: